JonathanBuchner/JonathanBuchner/README.md

 # Greetings!
 On GitHub, I am:
-- Looking to engage in project I may later work on with my students
+- Exploring projects I may later use as examples in class and work on with my students
-- Revisiting algorithms and datastructures foundational training
+- Revisiting algorithm and datastructure trainings

 ### My passions include
-- Outdoors doing raft guiding, climbing instructing, backcountry skiing, and walking around outdoors
+- Raft guiding, climbing instructing, backcountry skiing, and walking around outdoors
-- Making and drinking beer
+- Supporting and challenging others to drive their learning and self-development
-- Mission driven work supporting and engaging people on driving their self development
+- Making and drinking dark beer

 ### Language and Frameworks I use
 - C#, .NET 5 (ASP.NET), .NET Framework